 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, PIERER Mobility AG, headquartered in Austria (AT), reported total carbon emissions of approximately 1,664,039,660 kg CO2e.
+In 2024, KTM reported total carbon emissions of approximately 1,664,039,660 kg CO2e.
 This figure includes Scope 1 emissions of about 13,172,630 kg CO2e, Scope 2 emissions of approximately 3,394,620 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 1,647,470,400 kg CO2e.
-Notably, the majority of Scope 3 emissions stem from the use of sold products, accounting for about 1,252,790,200 kg CO2e.
-The company has set ambitious reduction targets, aiming to decrease its Scope 1 and Scope 2 emissions by 50% by 2030, using 2020 as the baseline year.
-Between 2016 and 2022, PIERER Mobility AG successfully reduced the average CO2 emissions of its newly sold vehicles by approximately 2.06%.
-This commitment to reducing emissions reflects the company's proactive approach to addressing climate change and enhancing sustainability within the mobility sector.
+The Scope 3 emissions are primarily driven by the use of sold products, accounting for about 1,252,790,200 kg CO2e.
+In 2023, KTM's total emissions were approximately 972,264,230 kg CO2e, with Scope 1 emissions at about 6,920,410 kg CO2e and Scope 2 emissions at approximately 127,450 kg CO2e (market-based).
+The Scope 3 emissions for that year were around 965,216,360 kg CO2e.
+KTM has set ambitious reduction targets, aiming to decrease its Scope 1 and Scope 2 emissions by 50% by 2030, using a 2020 baseline.
+Between 2016 and 2022, the company achieved a reduction of about 2.06% in the average CO2 emissions of its newly sold vehicles.
+This commitment to reducing emissions aligns with industry standards and reflects a proactive approach to climate responsibility.
+Overall, KTM's emissions data and reduction initiatives demonstrate a clear commitment to addressing climate change and reducing its carbon footprint in the automotive sector.

 Access structured emissions data, company-specific emission factors, and source documents